MARKETS & HUMAN DESIGN

 Why Markets?

-Markets are one of the few environments where human behavior is tested in real time.
+Markets are one of the few places where human behavior gets tested in real time.

 They respond to behavior.